NemoTheHero/Currency-Exercises/README.md

 Make sure to run "mvn clean install" on the project to get all dependencies.

+Code Coverage report can be found in the /CodeCoverageReport folder

 On run the project will create a H2 Database using a file on your computer.
 It should be located at
 For Windows